Malayalam film actor Nedumudi Venu dies at 73 | Entertainment

 Actor Khushbu Sundar said she was deeply saddened to hear about the demise of a great legendary actor Nedumudi Venu. ''Not only was he a great actor but also a wonderful human being.
 Had the honor of my husband directing him in one of his films.
 Will miss him.
 May his soul rest in peace. #RIP.
 Tweeted,'' she posted in her twitter handle.

 Cinematographer and film director Ravi K Chandran said Venu was one of the most talented and popular actors of Malayalam cinema. ''No one can replace him,'' he said.
-PTI RRT TGB ROH ROH
+PTI RRT TGB ROH BN BN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)